 INTRODUCTION

 Cowpea, also known as the "black-eyed bean", is a plant in the Fabaceae and gender Vigna (Vigna unguiculata L. Walp.) native to tropical Africa, several subspecies of which are grown as food plants that offer, as a legume, a valuable source of high-quality vegetable protein.
 It is grown for its seeds, pods, and leaves for food and livestock (HCI3N, 2022).
 It plays an important role in human nutrition, food security, and income generation for farmers and food vendors in the region (IITA, 2017).
 Niger is one of the major producers of cowpeas in West Africa.
 Its production is second only to that of Nigeria, which produces 75% of the total in West Africa (NIPN, 2021).
 According to data from the Directorate of Agricultural Statistics, the production of grain cowpea in Niger during the 2020 season is about 2.6 million tons.
 From 2010 to 2020, production grew at an average annual rate of 7% (RECA, 2022).
 Cowpea has become one of the main agricultural export products after the decline of groundnuts.
-It is an alternative crop on which producers base their hope even in the event of poor rainfall or a late agricultural season, as it generally manages to complete the production cycle, which is rarely the case for cereals (SNV, 2013).
+It is an alternative crop on which producers base their futurity even in the event of poor rainfall or a late agricultural season, as it generally manages to complete the production cycle, which is rarely the case for cereals (SNV, 2013).
 Under these conditions, it offers producers the opportunity to obtain income, food products and livestock feed through the use of haulms (SNV, 2013).
-The quantity of cowpea consumed per capita is traditionally quite low in Niger.
-In contrast, it is estimated that 50% to 75% of Niger's cowpea production is exported mostly informally (NIPN, 2021).
-In Niger, most cowpea products are consumed, but the forms of consumption vary according to the region and the time of year.
+Eventhough,the quantity of cowpea consumed per capita is traditionally quite low in Nigerit is estimated that 50% to 75% of Niger's cowpea production is exported mostly informally (NIPN, 2021).
+In Niger, most cowpea products are consumed, but the forms of consumption vary according to the region and the seasons of the year.
 Cowpea consumption habits mean that some forms predominate over others, with notable differences between rural and urban areas (HCI3N, 2022).
 Raw products (grains, leaves, young pods) and those of primary processing (flour, semolina, broken pieces, dough) are more the prerogative of rural families, while urban households are fond of snacks (doughnuts, pancakes) and cooked or uncooked novelties (cowpea macaroni, Béroua, couscous, etc.).
 The present study concerns two cowpea products: cowpea fritter and cowpea soup.
 The cowpea fritter (Kossay in Hausa and kaikaina in Zarma) and the cowpea-based soup commonly known as Doungourri Harri Harri (DHH) are flagship products in the artisanal processing of cowpeas in urban areas.
 The overall objective of this study is to contribute to the improvement of the microbiological quality of cowpea-based doughnuts and soups sold at the Abdou Moumouni University in Niamey.

 MATERIALS AND METHODS